Tathagat017/first-openai-api-call/README.md

 # OpenAI CLI Chat Application

-A command-line interface chat application that uses OpenAI's GPT-3.5 Turbo model to have conversations with an AI assistant.
+A command-line interface chat application that uses OpenAI's GPT-3.5 Turbo model to have conversations with an AI assistant called Virtual Tathagat AI.

 ## Features